 Editor's Note: The alignment of terminology for new/ older version is FFS.

-Newer network use the newer version of ResumeMAC-I/shortResumeMAC-I only if supported by the UE.
-Otherwise the network use the legacy version of ResumeMAC-I/shortResumeMAC-I.
+Newer networks use the newer version of ResumeMAC-I/shortResumeMAC-I only if supported by the UE.
+Otherwise the network uses the legacy version of ResumeMAC-I/shortResumeMAC-I.

 Newer UE use the newer version of ResumeMAC-I/shortResumeMAC-I only if supported by both the source and target gNB/ng-eNB.
 Otherwise, the UE use the legacy version of ResumeMAC-I/shortResumeMAC-I.